MrMagicalSoftware/node_ssl_nginx/README.md

 ### You should now be able to visit your IP with no port (port 80) and see your app.
 Now let's add a domain

-## 8. Add domain in Digital Ocean
+## 8. Add domain in Register Provider
-In Digital Ocean, go to networking and add a domain
+In Provider Register, go to networking and add a domain

 Add an A record for @ and for www to your droplet